Environmental Economics Research Paper- Featuring Villanova Professor Chris Jeffords

 Abstract

-This paper will provide an overview and analysis of environmental economics, an interdisciplinary field of economics, with a focus on the relationship among markets, policy, and human rights.
-Expanding on research by economist Chris Jeffords, the paper argues that standard, more traditional economic models are insufficient to describe the issues facing society, failing to recognize equity constraints, demographic disparities, and the humanity that defines us at our core.
-This argument is expanded on throughout the paper through the breakdown of five interconnected substructures: the market failure theory and its impact on policy; the Kuznets Curve, along with the Jeffords and Thompson minimum consumption modification; the global record on environmental rights constitutionally and the difference between the promises legal frameworks and the real-world outcomes; the extent of environmental concern and the impact of pollution; and the theoretical economic viewpoint vs the questionable environmental politics of congestion pricing.
-This argument holds that a balance between economic objectives and environmental protection is key to a healthy and sustainable future.
-However, the policy implications of this cooperation, from carbon taxes to congestion pricing, can be expected to face significant challenges despite the proposed benefits.
+This paper provides an overview and analysis of environmental economics, an interdisciplinary field that examines the relationship among markets, policy, and human rights.
+Building on economist Chris Jeffords's research, it argues that traditional economic models are insufficient to describe societal issues, failing to account for equity constraints, demographic disparities, and humanity's core values.
+This argument is expanded on throughout the paper through the breakdown of 6 interconnected substructures: the market failure theory and its impact on policy; the Kuznets Curve, along with the Jeffords and Thompson minimum consumption modification; the global record on environmental rights constitutionally and the difference between the legal frameworks and the real-world outcomes; the extent of environmental concern and the impact of pollution; the theoretical economic viewpoint vs. the policy implementation of congestion pricing; and and the global link between developmental finance and environmental conditions.
+However, policy implications, from carbon taxes to congestion pricing, face significant challenges despite proposed benefits.

 Introduction

-In June 2024, New York City’s congestion pricing program, revolutionary with its restrictions on traffic entering Manhattan, was the first of its kind in the US.
+In June 2024, New York City's congestion pricing program, a pioneering effort with traffic restrictions in Manhattan, was halted weeks before implementation by an executive order citing equity concerns.
 Weeks before its official implementation, an executive order halted it.
 The federal government's rationale was clear: equity.
-The fear was that the toll would put unnecessary financial strain on out-of-borough commuters and local businesses.
-In contrast, congestion pricing had been justified using the reverse logic, reasoning that improved air quality through increased use of public transportation would lead to higher economic output for New Yorkers by clearing roadways for a transit system strained by traffic.
+The federal government feared the toll would unfairly burden out-of-borough commuters and local businesses.
+In contrast, congestion pricing was justified by improved air quality through increased use of public transportation, leading to higher economic output for New Yorkers by clearing roadways for a strained transit system.

 This scenario reflects a central focus of environmental economics: the gap between economic theory and its intentions, and what the policy will deliver in practice.
-That gap between the legalities and the outcomes in reality, between economic efficiency and demographic equity, is the question of focus in this analysis.
+That gap between the legalities and the realities, between economic efficiency and demographic equity, is the primary focus of this paper.

-Professor Chris Jeffords's research, drawing on over a decade of experience, demonstrates that economic models and tools can only be pushed so far theoretically before inevitably underperforming in practice on topics such as human rights, inequality, and institutional capacity.
-His finding that constitutional environmental rights foster positive outcomes across demographics, while supported by functioning institutions and enforcement.
-This connects to the congestion pricing paradox, with the outcome being heavily dependent on enforcement and implementation.
+Professor Chris Jeffords's research demonstrates that economic models and tools have limitations, underperforming in practice on topics like human rights, inequality, and institutional capacity.
+His findings show that constitutional environmental rights foster positive outcomes across demographics, supported by functioning institutions and enforcement.
+This connects to the congestion pricing paradox, with outcomes heavily dependent on enforcement and implementation.

 The paper’s central claim is that environmental economics yields the best results when it incorporates rights, equity, and institutional capacity into strict economics, thereby avoiding political trepidation.
-A carbon tax without demographic concern will fail politically; a constitutional provision without proper enforcement will fail in real-world scenarios; a congestion toll without proper alternatives for consumers will fail in both ways.
-In each scenario, the theoretical economics checks out, but the policy implementation is incomplete.
+A carbon tax without demographic concerns will fail politically; a constitutional provision without proper enforcement will fail in real-world scenarios; a congestion toll without consumer alternatives will fail in both respects.
+In each scenario, theoretical economics checks out, but policy implementation is incomplete.

 Externalities and the Corrective Policy Toolkit

-The foundational perspective of environmental economics is that markets fail to account for and protect the environment because the emissions and waste they create impose a burden not on the polluter but on the consumer and the general public.
-This negative impact was classified as an externality, a cost bearing on third parties, by Pigou (1920) through his conceptualization of the Pigouivan Tax.
-This “tax” is a corrective measure designed to charge the polluter the amount equal to the social cost they burden on society, in numerical form.
+Environmental economics is founded on the idea that markets fail to account for environmental protection because emissions and waste impose a burden on consumers and the public.
+This negative impact was classified as an externality, a cost bearing on third parties, by Pigou (1920) through his conceptualization of the Pigouvian Tax.
+The tax is a corrective measure designed to charge polluters the amount equal to the social cost they impose on society.
 Some confuse this with an externality itself, while it is really a mechanism that aims to correct it.
-This social cost applies to carbon emissions, one of the most contentious environmental and societal issues of the last century, which originated primarily from the Industrial Revolution in the late 18th century.
-Prices range from under $20 to over $200 per ton, depending on location and damage.
-Strictly economic changes to the industry cannot resolve this issue: policy has to be implemented from the top down.
+This social cost applies to carbon emissions, one of the most contentious environmental and societal issues of the last century, which originated primarily from the Industrial Revolution in the late 18th century (World Bank, 2024).
+Prices range from under $20 to over $200 per ton, depending on location and damage (EPA, 2023).
+Strictly economic changes to the industry cannot resolve this issue; policy has to be implemented from the top down

 Whether at the national, state, or local level, three policy families are involved in effecting change.
 Command-and-control regulations set standards across the board.
-An example of this would be the Clean Air Act of 1963 (updated in 1970), which established government mandates for companies regarding pollution and emissions.
-With this kind of policy, measures are enforceable, however, not cost-effective for all firms, and there is no incentive for firms to follow them.
+An example of this is the Clean Air Act of 1963 (updated in 1970), which established government mandates for companies on pollution and emissions (EPA, n.d.-b).
+With this kind of policy, measures are enforceable; however, not cost-effective for all firms, and there is no incentive for firms to follow them.
 This could lead to economic risks, such as a slowdown of revenue if firms cannot achieve positive margins under the policy.
-Price-based instruments, such as a tax or a subsidy, are more cost-effective because they set a price for a specific element of a product in an industry, while allowing flexibility by imposing a tax for non-compliance.
+Price-based instruments, such as a tax or a subsidy, are more cost-effective because they set a price for a specific element of a product in an industry, while allowing flexibility by imposing a tax on noncompliance.

-An example would be the federal government setting a $ 50-per-ton price for CO2 emissions when emissions exceed a certain threshold.
-Some firms will pay the tax if they deem it cost-effective, while others will stay below the set emissions limit to avoid the tax.
-This type of policy still gives firms breathing room economically, while promoting an environmentally friendly agenda.
-Lastly, Information-based instruments work by providing both people with better information on current environmental issues, so they can make sound financial and societal decisions.
-For example, the Emergency Planning, and Community Right-to-Know Act of 1986 mandated that factories and industrial facilities publicly report the amount of toxic material they were releasing into the environment, whether into water, air, or land.
-This is a way to protect the public from the environmental abuses of industry, making businesses provide the public with better information.
+An example would be the federal government setting a $50-per-ton price for CO2 emissions when emissions exceed a certain threshold.
+Some firms will pay the tax if they deem it cost-effective, while others will remain below the set emissions limit to avoid it.
+This type of policy still gives firms breathing room economically while promoting an environmentally friendly agenda.
+Information-based instruments work by providing people with better information about current environmental issues, enabling them to make sound financial and societal decisions.
+For example, the Emergency Planning and Community Right-to-Know Act of 1986 mandated that factories and industrial facilities publicly report the amounts of toxic materials they released into the environment, whether into water, air, or land (EPA, n.d.-c).
+This is a way to protect the public from industry's environmental abuses by requiring businesses to provide the public with better information.
 An important barrier to recognize with this policy is consumer ignorance and the public's overall willingness to accept the information provided to them, rather than a direct externality they face.
 In general, these policies aim to correct environmental market failures by influencing the behavior of both businesses and the public, leading to better outcomes for society, both socially and environmentally.

 The Economics-Policy Gap